Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-wecare/README.md

 <h2 align="left">5.
 Assumptions</h2>

 **Minor, medium, and major hazard categorization:**
-The hazard events are split using breakpoints of 500,000 and 5,000,000 of discounted property damage per hazard event.
-(Appendix B).
+The hazard events are split using breakpoints of 500,000 and 5,000,000 of discounted property damage per hazard event **[Pricing Model](Pricing Model/Assignment Pricing Model_v3.xlsx)**.

 **Duration of displacement due to natural disaster:**
-To estimate the total cost of temporary relocation, it was assumed that minor, medium, and major hazard events have varying durations of displacement (Appendix C).
+To estimate the total cost of temporary relocation, it was assumed that minor, medium, and major hazard events have varying durations of displacement **[Pricing Model](Pricing Model/Assignment Pricing Model_v3.xlsx)**.

-**Percentage of population and households displaced** Due to limited data surrounding displacement, the percentage displaced is assumed to be proportional to property damage as a percentage of total property value **(Appendix D).**
+**Percentage of population and households displaced** Due to limited data surrounding displacement, the percentage displaced is assumed to be proportional to property damage as a percentage of total property value **[Pricing Model](Pricing Model/Assignment Pricing Model_v3.xlsx)**.

 **Affordable premium boundary:**
 The design of this social insurance program had affordability in mind throughout.
 Home insurance premium will be considered unaffordable when it exceeds four weeks of gross household income **(Paddam, S. et al)**, therefore, levies shall not exceed this.

 **Population growth rate is assumed to be 1.6% per year:**
 Demographic data shows 7% increase in population from 2020 to 2021.
 However, this growth is unsustainable long-term.
-Hence, WeCare assumes a constant 1.6% population growth using a basket of different annual growth rate indicators **(Appendix J)**.
+Hence, WeCare assumes a constant 1.6% population growth using a basket of different annual growth rate indicators **[Pricing Model](Pricing Model/Assignment Pricing Model_v3.xlsx)**.

 **Uniformity assumption:**
 Due to limited data, an uniformity assumption was made where all buildings and people are impacted equally.